Safety and Security - Banking Safely and Securely: Impersonation scams | OCBC Singapore

 Never authorise a transaction or login unless you know its purpose.

-Set daily transaction limits for payments and transfers according to your preference via OCBC Internet Banking or the OCBC Digital app.
+Set daily transaction limits for payments and transfers according to your preference via OCBC Internet Banking or the OCBC app.

 • Take precautions